MAUI - Missing hiker Amanda Eller has been found alive.

-Family and friends are begging Hawaii's governor to launch the National Guard to search for Amanda Eller after she mysteriously disappeared during a routine hike.
+Her family was in Maui and had begged Hawaii's governor to launch the National Guard to search for Eller after she mysteriously disappeared during a routine hike.
 Firefighters ended their search after 72 hours.

 (Eller's Toyota RAV4)

-The Maui Fire Department found Eller's white Toyota RAV4 at noon last Thursday, with her keys and cellphone inside.
+The Maui Fire Department found Eller's white Toyota RAV4, with her keys and cellphone inside.
 Friends said it was not uncommon for her to hike or run the trail without her phone.

 "We don't know her to have any depression; we don't know any reason that she would disappear on her own," her friend Sarah Haynes, who is leading the search effort and created a Facebook page to provide updates, told Honolulu ABC affiliate KITV.
 "She and her boyfriend are quite close; they're a very happy loving couple."

-Search teams have talked with Eller's parents about what may have happened to their daughter.
+Search teams talked with Eller's parents about what may have happened to their daughter.

 Amanda’s parents are from Southport, North Carolina.